Geometrically formal 4-manifolds with nonnegative sectional curvature: Proof of Theorem

 Thus we have equality in \eqref{eq:Absch6} and therefore we must have equality in all estimates which we used to derive \eqref{eq:Absch6}.
 In particular, we have $|d|\omega^+||\equiv \sqrt{8\kappa}|\omega^+|$.
 On the other hand, $|\omega^\pm|$ must achieve its maximum at some point, a contradiction.

 We have shown $b_2^+(M)=0$ or $b_2^-(M)=0$.
 In other words, the intersection form of $M$ is positive or negative definite.
 If $b_2^+(M)=b_2^-(M)=0$, then $M$ is a simply-connected homology $4$-sphere, hence homeomorphic to $S^4$ \cite{F}.
 Upon reversing the orientation if necessary, we may assume $b_2^+(M)\ge1$ and $b_2^-(M)=0$.
 Any nontrivial selfdual harmonic $2$-form is a symplectic form because it has no zeros.
 By the classification of symplectic manifolds carrying a metric with positive scalar curvature (\cite[Thm.~C]{L} or \cite[Thm.~1.1]{OO}) $M$ is diffeomorphic to a blow-up of $\C\P^2$ or of a ruled surface.
 Among those complex surfaces, $\C\P^2$ is the only simply-connected one with definite intersection form.
 Hence $M$ must be diffeomorphic to $\C\P^2$.
+As mentioned in Section~\ref{sec:4D}, this symplectic argument was already used in the proof of Theorem~8 in \cite{K3}.
 This concludes the proof of Theorem~\ref{thm:norm}.